Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: Recent Education Landscape

 VR can be promising for education and training, but challenges still exist~\cite{Velev2017}.
 First, VR is generally regarded as a game for entertainment and relaxation.
 Learners pay more attention to winning in the game, but they are not fully engaged to acquire knowledge and improve critical thinking skills, far from the teaching objective.
 Second, VR is not perfect from a psychological point of view.
 For example, the older lectures may prefer the classical teaching approach instead of the digital one compared to younger students.
 Longstanding immersion in locomotion-dominated VR applications will cause discomfort and sickness symptoms (e.g., nausea, dizziness and disorientation) individually among users, which will weaken users' willingness for using VR devices~\cite{Wang2021}.
 Third, the educational institution will share the high cost of design and creating the VR resources towards different teaching objectives, and the library department lacks interoperability standards or optimal practices for adopting these VR contents, leading to difficulties to share resources among different institutions and pointless duplicated work~\cite{cook2019challenges}.
-In addition, VR has made significant contributions to other educational cases, e.g., controlling the real chemistry lab by interacting with a virtual lab~\cite{Lu2021} and teaching physical geography through spherical video-based VR immersion~\cite{Jong2020}.

 \textbf{AR in Education.} AR is a 3D technology that boosts the user's perception of the physical work by adding a contextual layer of information~\cite{azuma1997survey}, and it has become a favoured topic in educational research in the last decade~\cite{Ibanez2018}.
 The popularity of AR technology is because it does not require expensive hardware and complicated equipment such as HMDs.
 AR can be achieved with low-cost handheld devices such as mobile phones and tablets, enabling AR-based educational settings to be available for most learners.
 Among many learner types, K-12 students (primary and secondary students) are the most preferred learners because the outstanding visualization features of AR hold the key to students whose learning performance relies mainly on seeing, hearing or other ways to sense at this age~\cite{Akcayr2017}.